Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	With the expansion of virtualization technologies, computing has moved into what is called the **cloud**.

 	Cloud Computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
 It alleviates the need to buy, own, and maintain physical data centers and servers.
-Instead, you can access  technology services, such as computing power, storage, and database, on as-needed basis from a cloud provider like AWS.
+Instead, we can access  technology services, such as computing power, storage, and database, on as-needed basis from a cloud provider like AWS.

     [<img src="assets/Cloud_Computing.png" alt="Cloud_Computing" align="left" width="100%" height="100%">]()
     <p align="center">